Profile picture of M.Hassan Nadeem

 Virginia Tech Electronic Theses and Dissertations

-In this thesis, we make two major contributions.
-First, we add support for position-independent kernel modules to Linux so that the modules can be placed anywhere in the 64-bit virtual address space and at any distance apart from each other.
-Second, we enable continuous KASLR re-randomization for Linux kernel modules by leveraging the position-independent model.
-Both contributions increase the entropy and reduce the chance of successful ROP attacks.
-Since prior art tackles only user-space programs, we also solve a number of challenges unique to the kernel code.
+Added support for position-independent kernel modules to Linux so that the modules can be placed anywhere in the 64-bit virtual address space and at any distance apart from each other.
+Enabled continuous KASLR re-randomization for Linux kernel modules.
+Experimental evaluation shows overhead of position-independent code and re-randomization is very low even at high frequencies.

 Skills